Occupational Therapist - Unscheduled Part-Time

-**LifeScape AbleKids in Sioux City, IA is seeking a Part-Time or Unscheduled Part-Time Occupational Therapist**
+**LifeScape AbleKids in Sioux City, IA is seeking an Unscheduled Part-Time Occupational Therapist**

 This position is responsible for developing, coordinating and implementing individual therapy programs for clients with special needs within the therapy area of the Medical Services Department in accordance with the organization’s Mission and Core Values, utilizing Person-Centered Practices.

 - Participates in a comprehensive treatment and/or educational team.

 - Evaluates client needs, including (but not limited to) sensory development, fine motor skills, muscle tone, range of motion, muscle strength, splinting, visual skills, visual-perceptual skills and activities of daily living.
 Evaluates in special programs as appropriate (i.e. seating/positioning, power mobility, UE casting, and assistive technology).

 - Monitors conditions and maintenance of patient adaptive equipment, recommending appropriate adjustments and improvements.

 - Communicates, consults, and works closely with parents/guardians, other team members, external agencies, and other professionals on therapy programs, goals, progress, adaptive equipment and other recommendations.

 - Consults with physicians, primary nurses, and other healthcare professionals to meet the medical needs of individual clients.